Eastern Grey Squirrels on Galiano Island

 - As eastern grey squirrels have dispersed across southwestern B.C., native red squirrel populations have been in decline.
 Eastern grey squirrels are often scapegoated as the cause of this decline (Dubois 2017), however the trend is better explained by the urbanization of conifer forests which displaces native squirrels and creates habitat for grey squirrels which prefer residential areas (Gonzales 2005).

-- Nevertheless, eastern grey squirrels can displace native squirrels by competing with them for habitat and resources and they can transfer disease (Government of British Columbia 2009).
-Because Galiano Island is habitat to both, there is a likelihood of conflict between grey and red squirrels.
+- Nevertheless, insufficient evidence exists to conclude that there are no significant impacts of eastern grey squirrel range expansion on native species.
+Eastern grey squirrels may displace native squirrels by competing with them for habitat and resources and as vectors for disease (Government of British Columbia 2009), although this has not yet been demonstrated in BC.
+Because Galiano Island is habitat to both, there is potential for conflict between grey and red squirrels.

 What can community members do to help?